andifalk/cloud-security-workshop/initial/product/README.md

 To start with this tutorial please navigate to the project __initial/product_ in your IDE.
 This is the starting point for all following implementation steps.

-The existing product server is using the base spring security lib to secure its endpoints using basic authentication and form login.
+The existing productEntity server is using the base spring security lib to secure its endpoints using basic authentication and form login.